blueOkiris/DSML/README.md

 These are the planned next steps to add to the language add another input to your module's list then set the inputs to the sub-device from the added one

-1) More logic gates (necessary!!!)

-    - Only have and and or, not even not.
-Will add more

-2) Allow modules to be used within another module (obviously just makes sense)
+1) Allow modules to be used within another module (obviously just makes sense)

     - Will use the `<device>` tag just like when using simulations.

     - Inputs to devices will be hidden.
 You'll need to

-3) Busses/"Arrays" (quality of life)
+2) Busses/"Arrays" (quality of life)

     - Technically not needed as you could add individual wires for everything, but still useful nonetheless